Libya

 Mine Action

-From 2011 to 2014, FSD supported Libya in its demining efforts and in managing weapons and ammunition stockpiles, thereby helping to reduce risks for local communities.
+From 2011 to 2014, FSD supported humanitarian demining in Libya and the management of weapons and ammunition stockpiles, helping to reduce risks for local communities.

 A widespread contamination